-A bank's earnings performance has an effect on its safety and soundness.
-A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand economic trouble.
-Conversely, losses lessen a bank's ability to do those things.
+A bank's profitability has an effect on its long-term survivability.
+Earnings can be retained by the bank, expanding its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses reduce a bank's ability to do those things.

-Cambridge Savings Bank scored 16 out of a possible 30 on Bankrate's test of earnings, failing to reach the national average of 16.52.
+On Bankrate's test of earnings, Cambridge Savings Bank scored 14 out of a possible 30, failing to reach the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
-Cambridge Savings Bank's most recent annualized quarterly return on equity was 7.64 percent, below the national average of 9.28 percent.
+One key way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for Cambridge Savings Bank was 6.49 percent, below the national average of 8.10 percent.

-The bank earned net income of $12.2 million on total equity of $327.1 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 0.70 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $21.1 million on total equity of $334.6 million.
+The bank had an annualized return on average assets, or ROA, of 0.60 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.